KMOV

-KMOV (channel 4) is a television station in St. Louis, Missouri, United States, affiliated with CBS and MyNetworkTV.
-It is owned by Gray Media alongside low-power station KDTL-LD (channel 4.6).
-The two stations share studios on Progress Parkway in suburban Maryland Heights; KMOV's transmitter is located in Lemay, Missouri.
+KMOV (channels 4 and 32), branded as First Alert 4, is a television station in St. Louis, Missouri, United States, affiliated with CBS and ABC.
+It is owned by Gray Media alongside KDTL-LD (channel 32.2), a sports-oriented independent station.
+Both stations broadcast from studios on Progress Parkway in suburban Maryland Heights and share transmitter facilities in Lemay, Missouri.